benwiz/graphics/README.md

 ### Coloring

-Go?
-Clojure?
-Python?
+Clojure AWS Lambda function that colors each triangle according to some algorithm.
+For now that is the average color.

 ## To Do

+- Iterate over every point within triangle and output the color
+- Calculate the average color of each triangle and use that to color the triangle

+### Later

 - Replace references to `triangles` with `polygons`.
 Anything that expects a triangle should be generalized.

-### Later

 - The `lein lambda-api` thing I'm using for `partition` is bloated for a non-api based event.
   - https://medium.com/@jamesleonis/clojure-and-aws-serverless-basic-lambda-201b60183d6d
 - Selectable detect features algorithm